top of page

 Christopher built the Houston block on the Southwest corner of Marysville Square in 1870.

-Christopher and Hannah are buried in Oakdale Cemetery.
+Christopher and Hannah, as well as Christine and Frederick are buried in Oakdale Cemetery.

 From East to West – Clements, Sabines, Houstons.
 The rose granite tombstone came from Scotland.